gbusto/overseer/NEW_GAME_PLAN.md

 - When damaged, its voice becomes crazier and more broken

 ### Player actions / game mechanics
-- Players have a suit with integrity level that affects how much damage they take from attacks
+- Players have health that decreases when taking damage from attacks
-- Players can repair suits with repair kits
+- Players can heal with health packs
 - Players must manage their limited inventory (3+1 slots) to carry the right items for the situation
 - Players can share items directly with teammates
 - There will be 3 panels in the game: